learn-co-curriculum/swift-protocolType-lab/README.md

 let patty = Aunt(name: "Patty")
 ```

 Here, this new class called `Aunt` adopts and conforms to the `ParentDelegate` protocol.
 It's implementation of `feedBaby()` is slightly different, and that's OK.
-My aunt is awesome, she would give pizza whenever I wanted.
+Jim's aunt is awesome.

 So now if we want to change the `delegate` property on `jim`, we do so like this.